Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 # Environment Configuration

-We place everything under `/var/docker/image` to keep a clean separation between:
+We place everything under `/var/docker/image` to keep a clean separation between the IMAGE-server respository and the server's working directory.
-- The core IMAGE-server repository (`/var/docker/image/IMAGE-server`) — this is the Git repo you clone and keep updated.
-- The server’s working directory (`/var/docker/image`) — this is where you run commands, keep local configs, and apply overrides.

-Think of `/var/docker/image` as the control room for the server.
-The source code (IMAGE-server) lives in a room.
-We pull out just the key controls (scripts, configs, compose files) into the control room with symlinks, so operators only need to work there.
-When the source code updates, the control room “sees” the changes instantly, but its own local switches and dials (prod-docker-compose.yml, .env) stay safe.
 By soft-linking into the repo where needed, we keep configs and overrides outside of Git, but still in the right place for Docker Compose to find them.

 In the same directory (`/var/docker/image` or equivalent), make the following soft links, to get access to scripts and configuration, and copy the [prod-docker-compose.yml](https://github.com/Shared-Reality-Lab/IMAGE-server/blob/main/prod-docker-compose.yml) file so you can modify it to reflect your server configuration:
 ```